Vantiq/Tutorials/README.md

 Working examples of VANTIQ applications, built from the tutorials

 ## Introductory Tutorial (EngineMonitor)
-The introductory tutorial walks through building an app to monitor the operating speed and temperature of an engine.
+The introductory tutorial walks through building and testing an app to monitor the operating speed and temperature of an engine.

 ## Client Builder Tutorial (Invoice)
 The client builder tutorial creates a more complicated client than the introductory tutorial for processing and displaying lists of invoices.
 The tutorial demonstrates how to incorporate custom javascript into a client, and how to work with a couple different types of Data Streams in the client builder.